MrPixle2022/Documentaion/csharp/Variables.md

 sbyte smallByte = -128;//signed -128 -> 127
 ```

+---

+## Nullable types:

-> [!IMPORTANT] By default a variable can't be null though we can make it null-able by adding `?` after they type.
+by default data types can't be null, though we can change this using the `?` after the type.

+for example we can make a nullable-integer using:

 ```csharp
 int? x = null;